CtrlK

 Conciseness

-The content is mostly efficient but includes some unnecessary elements like the Prerequisites section (Claude knows what env vars and webhooks are) and some comments that over-explain obvious things.
-The error handling table is useful but slightly verbose.
-Overall reasonably tight but could be trimmed.
+The skill is mostly efficient with good use of tables and code blocks, but includes some unnecessary content like the Prerequisites section (Claude knows what env vars and webhooks are), and the interface/type definitions add verbosity.
+The error handling table is useful but some entries are obvious.

 2 / 3